Saturday, July 9, 2011

 Problem:

-The document has a margin-release header (somewhat like a hanging indent) that is approaching a page-boundary.
-The text below crossed the page-break and the header is now orphaned.
+A document has a margin-release header (somewhat like a hanging indent) that is approaching a page-boundary.
+The text below the header crossed the page-break and the header is now orphaned.

 The "improper way":

-The improper way to fix this problem is to ram a manual hard-page-break above the header, forcing the header and its text to the next page.
-Although this solves the immediate problem, in the long run it becomes a maintenance problem.
-As new text is inserted and deleted; the hard-page-break can end up in the middle of a page and later you'll be forced to delete it.
+The improper way to fix this problem is to ram a manual hard-page-break [Ctrl-Enter] above the header, forcing the header and its text to the next page.
+This solves the immediate problem but becomes a maintenance headache.
+If you use a hard-page-break, it may end up in the middle of a page as other text is inserted or deleted; sooner or later, you will be forced to clean up the mess.

 Issues: